Contrast-Security-OSS/docs/content/installation/node/Node-cloud-foundry.md

 ## Contrast Security Framework Support

-The Contrast Security Agent Framework takes care of automatically creating environment variables for the agent to use during configuration.
+The Contrast Security Framework takes care of automatically creating environment variables for the agent to use during configuration.

 <table>
   <tr>